-14.1 For all classes, except Melges 32 and Melges 24, a boat that may have broken a rule of Part 2 while racing may take a penalty by either:

-14.1.1(a) Accepting a 20% Scoring Penalty in accordance with rule 44.3.
-The 20% Scoring Penalty shall be not less than 2 places.
-All boats that have taken a Scoring Penalty in accordance with rule 44.3 shall submit a written declaration on a form at the jury desk prior to the end of protest time.
-Submitting a written declaration within the protest time limit shall satisfy the requirement of rule 44.3(b) to inform the race committee at the finishing line.
-However, if a boat breaks a rule of Part 2 within the three length zone of any rounding or finishing marks, rule 44.3, Scoring Penalty, shall not apply.
-This changes rule 44.3(b), Scoring Penalty or:

-14.1.1(b) By taking a One-Turn Penalty including one tack and one gybe that, in all other respects, complies with rule 44.2.
-This changes rule 44.1.
-However, if a boat breaks a rule of Part 2 within the three length zone of any rounding or finishing marks her penalty shall be a Two-Turns Penalty in compliance with rule 44.2.

-14.1.1(c) For Melges 32 and Melges 24 classes only: A boat that may have broken a rule of Part 2 while racing may take a One-Turn Penalty including one tack and one gybe that, in all other respects, complies with rule 44.2.

-14.2 Rule 44.1 is modified to allow a boat to take an Arbitration Penalty for a breach of a rule of Part 2 after the incident but prior to the protest hearing by acknowledging the breach before arbitration or by accepting the opinion of an arbitrator.
-This Scoring Penalty shall be 40% of the number of boats entered in her class as calculated in rule 44.3 (c) but shall not be less than four places.

-14.3 If a breach of Class Rules is found in a One Design, PHRF or IRC class, penalties shall be at the discretion of the jury, in consultation with the Class Management Group or a non-competing Class Representative.
+- 14.1 For all classes except the Melges 32 and Melges 24, the specified penalty under RRS 44.1 for a boat that may have broken a rule of Part 2 outside the zone shall be either: - 14.1(a) accepting a Scoring Penalty that complies with RRS 44.3.
+The 20% Scoring Penalty shall be not less than two places except for classes with less than five entries, it shall be one place.
+Submitting a written declaration at the jury desk within the protest time limit shall satisfy the requirement of RRS 44.3(b) to inform the race committee at the finishing line.
+Or - 14.1(b) taking a One-Turn Penalty that complies with RRS 44.2.
+This changes RRS 44.1. - 14.1(c) However, if a boat breaks a rule of Part 2 within the zone of any rounding or finishing marks, the penalty shall be a Two-Turns Penalty that complies with RRS 44.2, and the Scoring Penalty of RRS 44.3 shall not apply. - 14.2 For the Melges 24 Class only: a boat that may have broken a rule of Part 2 may take a One-Turn Penalty that complies with RRS 44.2.
+This changes RRS 44.1. - 14.3 For the Melges 32 Class only: a boat that may have broken a rule of Part 2 outside the zone of any rounding or finishing marks may take a One-turn Penalty that complies with RRS 44.1.
+However, if she may have broken a rule of Part 2 within the zone of any rounding or finishing marks, her penalty shall be a Two-Turns Penalty. - 14.4 RRS 44.1 is modified to allow a boat to take an Arbitration Penalty for a breach of a rule of Part 2 or RRS 31 after the incident, but prior to the protest hearing, by acknowledging the breach before arbitration or by accepting the opinion of an arbitrator.
+This Scoring Penalty shall be 30% of the number of boats entered in her class as calculated in RRS 44.3(c), but not less than two places.
+However, she shall not be scored worse than DNF. - 14.5 If a breach of class rules is found in a one-design or handicap class, penalties shall be at the discretion of the jury, in consultation with the class management group or a non-competing class representative. - 14.6 When the jury decides that a boat, which is party to a protest, has broken a rule and is not exonerated, it may impose a scoring penalty (which may be no penalty) at its discretion, as an alternative to disqualification.
+This changes RRS 64.1.